airlock-presales/iam-snippets/CONTRIBUTING.md

 ### Guidelines

 - **Use descriptive metadata**:
    - `name` should be concise but clear.
    - Add relevant `tags` to help others find your snippet.

 - **Avoid hardcoded IDs** to prevent conflicts when imported.
 - **Keep it modular** — one focused purpose per snippet.
 - **Validate your YAML** before submitting.
 - **Add inline comments** to explain non-obvious configuration details.
 - **Document dependencies** — if your snippet relies on another snippet or IAM component.
+- **Readme** - to explain in more details to others what this snippet is doing and how it is used.

 ---